 How you can help others

-We encourage everyone in our community to do the Zero Suicide Alliance Training.
+We encourage everyone in our community to undertake the Zero Suicide Alliance Training.
 This training lasts less than 30 minutes, and at times may be uncomfortable, but once completed we hope you will have a better understanding of suicide, why it happens and what you can do to help prevent it.
 This training also works towards the wider aim of breaking down the stigma surrounding suicide by encouraging open conversations about it.
 There is also Zero Suicide Alliance Training specifically for university students.

 If there has been an attempted or suspected suicide, talking with other students and staff about suicide is important at this time; it can help everyone cope with the trauma and grief.
 Talking to others and listening to their concerns can help highlight others who are having difficulty coping.